GreenPlay Consultant, Dan Seder, writes article for PRB.

 Dan Seder is a Project Consultant with GreenPlay and he is currently based in Omaha, Nebraska.
 He has over 25 years of experience in the field, working for various agencies throughout Utah and Nebraska as a director and staff member, and as an adjunct instructor teaching recreation administration courses for Utah Valley University.
 Learn more about Dan on our Consultants page.

 GreenPlay operates as a consortium of experts, acting as a management tool for agencies by organizing consultant teams that are responsive and understand the needs of administrators and their communities to provide services for park, recreation, open space, and related agencies.
-Since 1999, GreenPlay has completed over 400 projects in 41 states for governmental agencies and private companies.
+Since 1999, GreenPlay has completed over 475 projects in 44 states and U.S. territories for governmental agencies and private companies.

 Our consultants bring to your organization many years of experience working with parks, recreation, and related community quality of life agencies.
 Our sole intention is to help you determine solutions that will assist your agency in achieving desired goals and outcomes.

 Our team members have diverse backgrounds in parks and recreation administration and management, business consulting, and academics, allowing us to analyze your unique situation from a multitude of perspectives.
 This advantage ensures that GreenPlay leaves “no stone unturned.”